It’s

 Halloween!
 Or, as I like to call it, Job

 Security Day.
-It is
+It is estimated that we eat

 almost 3.5 pounds of candy on Halloween; that’s a lot of sugar!
 I love sugar (many of my patients know that I